-If you live in Romsley or Hunnington and are able to volunteer, please ring 079 079 76915
+If you live in Romsley or Hunnington and wish to volunteer, ring

 What happens if I am sick and need prayer?

 Please contact the clergy.
-We may not be able to visit in person at the moment but we are more than happy to be on the phone and pray with you.
+We may be able to visit in person either to your home or garden, and if that is not possible we are more than happy to be on the phone and pray with you.
 And of course we'll keep you in our private prayers and the prayers of the church community if you should you wish it.